graphql/graphql-spec/spec/Section 3 -- Type System.md

 directive @oneOf on INPUT_OBJECT
 ```

-The `@oneOf` directive is used within the type system definition language to
+The `@oneOf` _built-in directive_ is used within the type system definition
-indicate an Input Object is a OneOf Input Object.
+language to indicate an Input Object is a OneOf Input Object.

 ```graphql example
 input UserUniqueCondition @oneOf {